tophefo/IpCamera/README.md

 ## API Access Channel

 A special String channel has been added that allows you to send any GET request to Dahua cameras only.
 This is due to the HTTP binding currently not supporting the DIGEST method that these cameras must use in the latest firmwares.
 For other brands you can use the HTTP binding should a feature not have direct support in this binding.
 It is far better to add or request a feature so that it gets added to the binding so that all future users benefit.
+One goal of this binding is to save all users from needing to learn an API, instead they can use that time saved to automate with Openhab.

 The reply from the camera is not captured nor returned, so this is only a 1 way GET request.
 To use this feature you can simply use this command inside any rule at any time and with as many url Strings as you wish.